|Airship by Kiel Figgins|

 Airship title animation by David Davis

 Each one of the videos above shows a strong mastery of the principles of drag, follow-through and overlapping action.
-If there is a better rig to learn these principles, we haven't seen it yet.

 To find out more about Animation Apprentice, click here for a link to Frequently Asked Questions.
 To sign up for our next classroom at Animation Apprentice, follow this link.